Becky139/Stranger-bits/README.md

 ![Responsivenes](assets/images/resoponsive.png)

+## Project Overview

 Always wanted to test your hand at 8-bit games and their music?
 Well now is your chance!.
 This game tests your 80's 8-bit game knowledge.
 Remember those great music tracks you loved from your early games, well now you can put your skills to the test!

+## Player AC's

+1. As a player I should be greeted with a descrription of what the game is and what the game does.

+2. As a player I should have clearly defined instructions as to how to play the game before I start playing.

+3. As a Player I should be able to start the game using a dedicated game button.

+4. As a Player I should be able to clearly hear audio files and control the volume and playback.

+5. As a Player I should be able to select from a clearly defined list of answers.

+6. As a Player I should be able to change the option I have selected before submitting.

+7. As a Player I should be able to restart the quiz at any stage.

+8. As a Player I should be able to monitor my score throughout the quiz.

 ## How to play

--Head to each question, then click to play the music track.
+- Head to each question, then click to play the music track.

--Choose which 80's 8-bit game you think the music is from.
+- Choose which 80's 8-bit game you think the music is from.

--Make your choices and compare your hi-scores with others!
+- Make your choices and compare your hi-scores with others!

 ## Wireframes